-In NSW, the management of contaminated land is shared by the Environment Protection Authority (EPA), the Department of Planning and Environment and planning consent authorities (usually local councils).
+The management of contaminated land in NSW is shared by the EPA and planning authorities, including the Department of Planning, Industry and Environment and local councils.

-Contaminated sites that are not regulated by the EPA are managed by local councils through land-use planning processes.
+Contaminated land that is not regulated by the EPA is managed by planning authorities through the planning and development process.

-- performing technology reviews under the Environmentally Hazardous Chemicals Act 1985 (EHC Act) and assessing proposed technologies for treating certain chemical wastes (such as scheduled chemical wastes) in order to establish their effectiveness in meeting desired outcomes
+- review technologies under the Environmentally Hazardous Chemicals Act 1985 (EHC Act) and assess proposed technologies for treating certain chemical wastes (such as scheduled chemical wastes) to establish their effectiveness

-- assessing licence applications for remediation proposals (where required) as part of the integrated development assessment process
+- assess licence applications for remediation proposals as part of the integrated development assessment process

-- issuing and enforcing licences (where required) that regulate waste treatment, storage and/or disposal facilities, under the Protection of the Environment Operations Act 1997 (POEO Act) or the EHC Act
+- issue and enforce licences that regulate waste treatment, storage and/or disposal facilities, under the Protection of the Environment Operations Act 1997 (POEO Act) or the EHC Act

-- issuing clean-up and prevention notices under the POEO Act
+- issue clean-up and prevention notices under the POEO Act